There is much more to successful tourism brochure and leaflet design than you might think!

 - Tourists will return for other visits

-The behavioral objectives will (might) be accomplished if the other emotional and learning objectives do their job.
+The behavioural objectives will (might) be accomplished if the other emotional and learning objectives do their job.

 Who is the Audience?